jaebradley/notes/Software Engineering/Computers/Operating Systems/Linux/mazzo.li/How fast are Linux pipes anyway?.md

 ## Splicing to the rescue
 * In general, writing to a socket, file, pipe means first writing to a buffer somewhere in the kernel
   * Pipes _are_ a series of buffers in the kernel
-* Linux includes the `splice` and `vmsplice` system calls to speed thing sup when we want to move data to/from pipes without copying
+* Linux includes the `splice` and `vmsplice` system calls to speed things up when we want to move data to/from pipes without copying
   * `splice` moves data from a pipe to a file descriptor and vice-versa
   * `vmsplice` moves data from user memory to a pipe
 * `vmsplice` returns how much was “spliced” into the pipe, which might not be the full amount, much like how `write` returns how much was written